 The Old High Court

-On 11 April 1881 the Supreme Court building (aka the Old High Court) was officially opened by Chief Justice Prendergast.
+On 11 April 1881, the Old High Court was officially opened by Chief Justice Prendergast.
 See The Old High Court - 140 years old to find out more.

-In 1886, Te Whiti-o-Rongomai (the Prophet of Parihaka), Riwha Tītokowaru and 8 followers appeared in the dock of the Old High Court after being charged with forcible entry and riot.
+In 1886, the Prophet of Parihaka, Te Whiti-o-Rongomai, Riwha Tītokowaru and eight followers appeared in the dock of the Old High Court after being charged with forcible entry and riot.
 See The Old High Court – Te Whiti and Titokowaru to find out more.

 Dark times

-There were some very dark times for the Old High Court between 1881 to 1961 (when capital punishment was abolished).
-See The Old High Court - Dark times to find out more (This page includes information on executions, discretion is advised).
+There were some dark times for the Old High Court between 1881 to 1961 (when capital punishment was abolished).
+See The Old High Court - Dark times to find out more (This page includes information on executions.
+Discretion is advised).

 Restoration

-A restoration of the Old High Court was undertaken when a permanent home for the new Supreme Court was planned on the Lambton Quay end of the block.
+The Old High Court was restored when a permanent home for the new Supreme Court was planned on the Lambton Quay end of the block.
 See The Old High Court - Restoration to find out more.